Chatter-Laravel/core/README.md

         use HasApiTokens, Notifiable, CanDiscuss;
     ```

-5. Chatter instalation already installs [Laravel Passport](https://laravel.com/docs/5.8/passport#installation) but it doesn't add the [CreateFreshApiToken](https://laravel.com/docs/5.8/passport#consuming-your-api-with-javascript) on your middlewares, you only need add it
+5. Chatter instalation command already installs [Laravel Passport](https://laravel.com/docs/5.8/passport#installation) but you need to add the CreateFreshApiToken middleware to your web middleware group in your *app/Http/Kernel.php* file:

     ```php
     'web' => [